-16. The starting point is that the Council has submitted a plan which it considers to be sound and ready for examination.
+- 16. The starting point is that the Council has submitted a plan which it considers to be sound and ready for examination.
 The Council should rely on the evidence put together while preparing the plan to show that it is sound.
-However, the Council has formally asked me to recommend to it any modifications that I consider are necessary to make the plan sound and legally compliant.

-- 17. There are now only two means by which changes can be made to the submitted plan: - a.
+However, the Council has formally asked me to recommend to it any modifications that I consider are necessary to make the plan sound and legally compliant. - 17.
+There are now only two means by which changes can be made to the submitted plan: - a.
 Main Modifications recommended by the Inspector. - b.
 Additional Modifications made by the Council on adoption. - 18.
 I can only recommend main modifications if they are necessary to resolve problems that would otherwise make the submitted plan unsound or not legally compliant, having regard to my own assessment of the plan and the representations made on it.
 Main modifications are changes which, either alone or in combination with others, would materially alter the plan or its policies.
 Any potential main modifications must be subject to consultation, and further sustainability appraisal and assessment under the Habitats Regulations may also be needed. - 19.
 'Additional modifications' are those changes which would not materially affect the policies in the plan and are also sometimes referred to as 'minor modifications'.
 They are made by the Council on adoption, and are likely to include corrections of typographical errors, factual updating, and minor consequential changes.
 The Council is accountable for any additional modifications, and these do not fall within the scope of the examination. - 20.
 The Council has suggested a series of changes to the submitted plan following the Regulation 19 consultation, which are set out in the Council's schedule Potential Additional Modifications (SA/ED3).
-The Council is also consulting on a separate schedule of Potential Main Modifications, which it proposes to submit to the examination in due course.
-However, at this stage, the suggested changes are useful indicators of areas where the Council considers modifications could be made to the plan.
-In addition, the Council has also provided an Errata Sheet (SUB 002).
-As part of the examination, I will consider whether any of the suggested changes are necessary as main modifications for the plan to be sound and legally compliant, and any such main modifications would be consulted upon as part of the examination process at a later stage. - 21.
+The Council has also consulted on a separate schedule of Potential Main Modifications (SA/ED50), which it has subsequently submitted to the examination.
+As part of the examination, I will consider whether any of the suggested changes are necessary as main modifications for the plan to be sound and legally compliant, and any such main modifications would be consulted upon as part of the examination process at a later stage.
+However, at this stage, the Council's suggested changes are useful indicators of areas where the Council considers modifications could be made to the plan.
+In addition, the Council has also provided an Errata Sheet (SUB 002). - 21.
 It is important to remember that the basis for the examination is the submitted plan, and that I will only recommend changes to the plan if they are required to ensure it is sound and/or meets the relevant legal requirements.
 It is not the purpose of the examination to improve the plan where it is already sound.